 This framework will be updated as required to align with the latest health advice.
 Printed copies are uncontrolled and may not reflect current advice.

 The following information supports decision-making using the Queensland COVID planning framework.

 Schools must maintain appropriate health and hygiene measures, including:

-- staff and students not attending school if sick
+- staff, students or visitors must not attend school sites if sick

-handwashing and hand sanitising, particularly before and after eating, and after going to the toilet
+hand washing and hand sanitising, particularly before and after eating, and after going to the toilet, as outlined in this

 - increased cleaning of school classrooms, particularly high-frequency touch points such as water fountains or bubblers